 The Texas Citizen Bee is a statewide civic education program and competition.
-Students use an online guide and phone app to prepare for a two-part competition.
+Students use an online guide to prepare for a two-part competition.

-No, please destroy all copies of the old PDF guide as the content has changed significantly.
+No, please destroy all copies of the old PDF guide as the content has been reorganized.

-What are the specifications of the written and oral portions of the Citizen Bee Tests?
+What are the specifications of the written and oral portions of the Texas Citizen Bee Tests?

 The oral competition will require each student answer one question from each of the following categories:

-LANDMARK SUPREME COURT CASES/CIVIC VALUES AND SKILLS AND CURRENT EVENTS: For questions in the Documents and Supreme Court cases of the ORAL COMPETITION, students will not be required to give the name of a case (for example Texas vs. Johnson) but rather will be asked questions related to the content of the case.
+For questions in the Documents and Supreme Court cases of the ORAL COMPETITION, students will not be required to give the name of a case (for example Texas vs. Johnson) but rather will be asked questions related to the content of the case.
 For questions in the People Section of the ORAL COMPETITION, if the moderator asked for a student to give the name of a person, they must give the full name as it is cited in the Texas Citizen Bee Study Guide.

 What grade levels are eligible to participate?